Protect your WordPress sites with CrowdSec

 CDN-friendly without forgetting other load balancers

-If you use a CDN, a reverse proxy, or a load balancer, it is now possible to indicate in the bouncer settings the IP ranges of these devices to check the IP of your users.
-For other IPs, the bouncer will not trust the X-Forwarded-For header.
+If you use a CDN, a reverse proxy, or a load balancer, it is now possible to indicate in the remediation component settings the IP ranges of these devices to check the IP of your users.
+For other IPs, the remediation component will not trust the X-Forwarded-For header.

 Coming up next

-Soon, the plugin will have a dashboard allowing you to visualize the activity of your bouncer in live.
-It will also be possible to connect directly to CrowdSec’s global reputation database, without having to install an agent on your machine if you don’t wish to.
+Soon, the plugin will have a dashboard allowing you to visualize the activity of your remediation component in live.
+It will also be possible to connect directly to CrowdSec’s global reputation database, without having to install the Security Engine on your machine if you don’t wish to.

 Widely tested, 100% open source